 High Knob, Mountain summit in Wise County and Scott County, Virginia, United States

-A lookout tower was built on the summit during the late 1930s to watch for forest fires and monitor the surrounding landscape.
-The original structure was replaced with a new tower decades later.
+A lookout tower was built on the summit in the late 1930s to help detect forest fires across the region.
+The original structure was eventually replaced by a newer tower, which is the one visitors see today.

 The community of curious travelers